mo7morad/Apple-Developer-Academy-Challenges/README.md

 ### [Challenge 1 — Help an Academy Friend](./AppleAcademy-Ch1-HelpAnAcademyFriend)

-An introduction to **UI/UX design** using **Sketch**.
+An introduction to **UI/UX design** using **Sketch** (TEAM).
 This challenge focused on learning the Sketch design tool — artboards, UI components, typography, spacing, and visual hierarchy — and producing an individual design file that captures one or more app screens.

 **Key skill:** Wireframing and visual design in Sketch, preparing assets and layouts for developer handoff.